David Rocastle: Personal life

 Rocastle had three children with his wife Janet – son Ryan and daughters Melissa and Monique.

 He is the cousin of another professional footballer, Craig Rocastle, and his brother Stephen played for Norwich City and was on the books of Derry City as well.

 The David Rocastle Trust

-The David Rocastle Trust is a charity based in London, UK founded in memory of Rocastle.
-The charity, which was chosen by Arsenal as their club charity for the 2005–06 season, supports Rocastle's family as well as community projects and other registered charities.
+The David Rocastle Trust was a charity based in London, UK founded in memory of Rocastle.
+The charity, which was chosen by Arsenal as their club charity for the 2005–06 season, supported Rocastle's family as well as community projects and other registered charities.

 The charity shut down in 2010.